-- 3.2 The stages are required to be undertaken in chronological order. - 3.3 Unless otherwise expressly stated, the conditions must be read as being applicable to all stages. - 4.0 ROAD WORKS - 4.1 A Development Permit for Operational Works (road works) must be obtained prior to the commencement of any road works required by this development approval. - 4.2 All road works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, relevant Australian Standards and Austroads Guidelines and the provisions of a Development Permit for Operational Works (road works). - 4.3 Any application for a Development Permit for Operational Works (road works) must demonstrate that all new roads and road reserves connect with existing constructed road(s) and road reserve(s). - 4.4 All proposed roads, including any extensions to the existing roads, and associated stormwater systems must be designed and constructed in accordance with the Capricorn Municipal Development Guidelines. - 4.5 Any application for Operational Works (road works) must demonstrate that sight distance(s) at all relevant intersections, including horizontal and vertical curves, are in accordance with relevant Australian Standards, for the proposed speed environments.
+- 3.2 The stages must be undertaken in any chronological order. - 3.3 Unless otherwise expressly stated, the conditions must be read as being applicable to all stages. - 4.0 ROAD WORKS - 4.1 A Development Permit for Operational Works (road works) must be obtained prior to the commencement of any road works required by this development approval. - 4.2 All road works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, relevant Australian Standards and Austroads Guidelines and the provisions of a Development Permit for Operational Works (road works). - 4.3 Any application for a Development Permit for Operational Works (road works) must demonstrate that all new roads and road reserves connect with existing constructed road(s) and road reserve(s). - 4.4 All proposed roads, including any extensions to the existing roads, and associated stormwater systems must be designed and constructed in accordance with the Capricorn Municipal Development Guidelines.

-- 4.6 The proposed roadway that traverses east to west fronting Lots 126, 127, 136, 137, 146, 147, 156 and 157 must be constructed as a Minor Urban Collector. - 4.7 Truncations must be applied to all corner allotments. - 4.8 Roadways which are intended to act as bus routes must be constructed to a "Minor Collector" standard. - 4.9 Bus set-down area(s), including all weather shelter(s) must be designed and constructed in accordance with the Public Transport Infrastructure Manual.
-Details of the bus set-down area(s) must be provided with any application for a Development Permit for Operational Works (road works). - 4.10 Retaining walls/batters must be wholly contained within the proposed private allotments and not be constructed as Council-owned infrastructure. - 4.11 A concrete pathway, with a minimum width of 1.5 metres, must be constructed for full length of all Minor Urban Collector Roads and roads as shown on the approved plan (refer to condition 2.1). - 4.12 All pathways and access ramps must be designed and constructed in accordance with the Capricorn Municipal Development Guidelines.
-All pathways located within a road reserve or public use land must be provided with public space lighting in accordance with Australian Standard AS1158 "Lighting for Roads and Public Spaces". - 4.13 All pathways must incorporate kerb ramps at all road crossing points. - 4.14 Traffic signs and pavement markings must be provided in accordance with the Manual of Uniform Traffic Control Devices Queensland.
-Where necessary, existing traffic signs and pavement markings must be modified in accordance with the Manual of Uniform Traffic Control Devices Queensland. - 4.15 Any application for a Development Permit for Operational Works (road works) must include details of the Council approved road names for all new roads.
+- 4.5 Any application for Operational Works (road works) must demonstrate that sight distance(s) at all relevant intersections, including horizontal and vertical curves, are in accordance with relevant Australian Standards, for the proposed speed environments. - 4.6 Truncations must be applied to all corner allotments. - 4.7 Roadways which are intended to act as bus routes must be constructed to a "Minor Collector" standard. - 4.8 Bus set-down area(s), including all weather shelter(s) must be designed and constructed in accordance with the Public Transport Infrastructure Manual.
+Details of the bus set-down area(s) must be provided with any application for a Development Permit for Operational Works (road works). - 4.9 Retaining walls/batters must be wholly contained within the proposed private allotments and not be constructed as Council-owned infrastructure. - 4.10 A concrete pathway, with a minimum width of 1.5 metres, must be provided in accordance with the approved plan (refer to condition 2.1). - 4.11 All pathways and access ramps must be designed and constructed in accordance with the Capricorn Municipal Development Guidelines.
+All pathways located within a road reserve or public use land must be provided with public space lighting in accordance with Australian Standard AS1158 "Lighting for Roads and Public Spaces". - 4.12 Traffic signs and pavement markings must be provided in accordance with the Manual of Uniform Traffic Control Devices Queensland.
+Where necessary, existing traffic signs and pavement markings must be modified in accordance with the Manual of Uniform Traffic Control Devices Queensland. - 4.13 Any application for a Development Permit for Operational Works (road works) must include details of the Council approved road names for all new roads. - 4.14 Proposed road that traverses east to west fronting Lots 201, 202, 203, 220 and 239 must be constructed as a Minor Urban Collector.